jwyble/DotsPerInchManager/README.md

 It is used to control the DPI aware status of GUI-based C++ software.

-By default, in the manifest file, the DPI-aware status is labeled *yes*.
-If you want to disable DPI-aware, change the DPI-aware status to *no* (note that this is not recommended).
+By default, in the manifest file, the DPI-aware status `<dotsPerInchAware>` is labeled _yes_.
+If you want to disable DPI-aware status, change the label to _no_ (note that this is not recommended).

 ## Files
 **dotsPerInchManager.h** - The primary header file for this DPI-Aware wrapper.
 It includes scaling/unscaling, height, width, and pixel management.